-The Water & Sewer Fund is the most difficult fund to project and contains the most estimates and assumptions of any of the funds.
+The Water & Sewer Fund is the most difficult fund to predict and contains the most estimates and assumptions of any of the funds.
 Volumes used by the residents must be estimated, and the Township rarely receives final rates from its two major suppliers until after the rates have been adopted by the Township Board.

-Fund expenses finished the year at 90% of projected, with total revenues at 103% of projected.
-The result was a net position increase of \$6,303,336 for the year, compared to a net position increase of \$7,229,208 the prior year.
-The main contributing factor to this large increase is the reduction in both the net pension liability and net OPEB liability.
-Additionally, only half of the anticipated SAW grant expenses occurred during the year.
+Fund expenses finished the year at 91% of projections, with total revenues at 108% of projections.
+The result was a net position increase of \$7,707,414 for the year, compared to a net position increase of \$6,303,336 the prior year.
+There are multiple contributing factors to this increase including amortization adjustments of both the net pension liability and net OPEB liability, position vacancies in the department, and higher than projected usage of the water and sewer systems.
+Additionally, only 70% of the anticipated SAW grant expenses occurred during the year.
+That program is now complete.
 The Township continues to include depreciation expense with the annual water and sewer rates.
 Beginning with the 2015-16 fiscal year the rates also included a capital component as the depreciation rate is tied to volumes and is insufficient to keep up with the annual infrastructure demands.
 The water and sewer infrastructure continue to age, and it is necessary to build up the reserves in order to fund projects while limiting the issuance of bonds, as well as maintain a balance for emergencies.

-Net position increased by \$6,303,336 as compared to last year.
-There is total net position of \$73,948,538 as compared to \$67,645,202 last year.
+Net position increased by \$7,707,414 as compared to last year.
+There is total net position of \$81,655,952 as compared to \$73,948,538 last year.
 There is a fairly consistent trend of increasing net position and increasing cash balances.
-While the fund experienced an increase to net position of \$6,303,336 for the year, this does not translate to an increase in cash of the same amount.
-We continue to spend funds on the purchase of capital assets, and capital assets are not an expense when purchased.
-Due to delays related to COVID, supply chain issues, and labor shortages the number and dollar amount of completed projects has been drastically reduced over the last few years.
+While the fund experienced an increase to net position of \$7,707,414 for the year, this does not translate to an increase in cash of the same amount.
+We continue to spend funds on the purchase of capital assets, and capital assets are not recorded as an expense when purchased.
+Due to delays related to COVID, supply chain issues, and labor shortages the number and dollar amount of completed projects had been drastically reduced over the last few years.
 These issues have contributed to a temporary accumulation of cash that will resolve itself when project timelines return to normal.
-With the completion of the 2021-22 rate study with a consultant, the Township is in a position to continue to ensure fair and equitable rate development going forward.
+With the completion of the 2021-22 rate study with a consultant, and a follow-up in 2023, the Township is in a position to continue to ensure fair and equitable rate development going forward.